KrisztaT/bookswap/README.md

 In collaboration with Jozsef, the wireframes were developed, incorporating the following overarching requirements obtained during our initial meeting:

 1. High-fidelity wireframes to facilitate the client's visualisation of the final product.
-2. The focus is on developing dedicated, targeted pages that cater to specific actions, like lending and borrowing, enabling users to complete all related tasks on a single page without the need to navigate through multiple different pages.
+2. The focus is on developing dedicated, targeted pages that cater to specific role based actions, like lending or borrowing, enabling users to complete all related tasks on a single page without the need to navigate through multiple different pages.
 3. Advanced features are incorporated and visually distinguished in the wireframes through the use of orange highlighting or an orange frame.
 4. Representation of various card states, including pending, accepted, overdue, and other relevant statuses, within the wireframe designs.